Foot problems are common in people with diabetes.

 Regular care and advice from our podiatrists can teach you how to look after your feet and prevent infection.
 It is imperative that diabetic patients remain mobile and can walk free of pain.
 Walking increases circulation and improves general health.
-The podiatrist can inform you about what footwear is most suitable and prescribe the appropriate orthotic device if necessary.
+The podiatrist can inform you which footwear is most suitable and prescribe the appropriate orthotic device if necessary.